tteck/Proxmox/README.md

 Dashy helps you organize your self-hosted services by making them accessible from a single place

-To create a new Proxmox Dashy LXC, run the following in the Proxmox Shell.
+To create a new Proxmox Dashy LXC, run the following in the Proxmox Shell (V2).

 ```yaml
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/tteck/Proxmox/main/ct/dashy.sh)"